Academic Regulations and Requirements

 Standards of Professional and Ethical Conduct and Honor Council Procedures

-All students entering the Doctor of Pharmacy program receive are informed about the Honor Council Procedures and Standards of Professional and Ethical Behavior.
+All students entering the Doctor of Pharmacy program are informed about the Honor Council Procedures and Standards of Professional and Ethical Behavior.
 These policies and procedures provide peer and faculty review to ensure these standards are upheld by each pharmacy student.
 In all cases of academic dishonesty, the instructor shall make an academic assessment about the student's grade on that work and in that course.

 Standards of Professional Attire and Classroom Behavior